ncklinux/LocalPythonCMS/README.md

 ## Internationalization

-This project uses [python-i18n](https://pypi.org/project/python-i18n/) for translations, an out of the box library for designing and developing software so it can be adapted for users of different cultures and languages.
+This project uses [python-i18n](https://pypi.org/project/python-i18n/) for translations, an out-of-the-box library for designing and developing software, so it can be adapted for users of different cultures and languages.
 The files are located in the [locales](https://github.com/ncklinux/LocalPythonCMS/tree/main/locales) directory in [YAML](https://yaml.org/) format.
 [JSON](https://www.json.org) format is also supported, to be used it must be specified explicitly `i18n.set('file_format', 'json')`

 ## SQLite